-HeHalutz is the graduate movement of the Habonim Dror youth movement.
-HeHalutz works to create social change and to promote tolerance and pluralism.
-It also runs programs to help olim (immigrants) integrate into Israeli society.
-Currently, Hehalutz is working with the National Emergency Center for Information and Support to Arab Society and the Ministry for Social Equality to train and equip volunteer community search and rescue teams in Arab localities in northern Israel.
-After initially funding 10 search-and-rescue trailers, this allocation will allow for the purchase of six additional trailers and training of volunteers in six more Arab localities.
+HeHalutz is the graduate movement of the Habonim Dror youth movement that works to create social change and to promote tolerance and pluralism.
+In response to this war, HeHalutz collaborated with the National Emergency Center for Information and Support to Arab Society and the Ministry for Social Equality to train and equip volunteer community search and rescue teams in Arab localities in northern Israel.
+Jewish Federations funded a total of 16 of HeHalutz's search-and-rescue trailers and training of volunteers.